 Constantly disinfect surfaces in your workplace and home.

 Commonly touched surfaces like doorknobs, handles, computers, tables, switches, toilets, bathroom sinks, counters, and stationeries are potential breeding grounds for germs.
 Make sure to regularly disinfect these areas, either in your office or before a home viewing takes place

 Remember: Cleaning is different from disinfecting.
 Cleaning merely removes germs, while disinfecting kills germs.
-For good measure, first clean a surface with soap (or detergent) and water.
-Afterward, you’ll have to use chemicals to kill the germs and lower the risk of infection.
+For good measure, first, clean a surface with soap (or detergent) and water.
+Afterwards, you’ll have to use chemicals to kill the germs and lower the risk of infection.